Madeleine McCann police to search reservoir visited by key suspect

 Madeleine McCann police searching remote reservoir visited by key suspect

-The search is described it as a German-led operation which was being coordinated with the help of Portuguese police
+Search described as a German-led operation coordinated with the help of Portuguese police

-German police looking for Madeleine McCann will begin a major search of a remote Algarve reservoir suspect Christian Brueckner used to visit.
+Police looking for Madeleine McCann are to begin a major search of a remote Algarve reservoir visited by main suspect Christian Brueckner.

-A peninsula just over a mile long jutting into the reservoir was sealed off just after midday on Monday.

-Several local council lorries were spotted on the piece of land as tents and other structures were erected.
+The scene is some 30 miles from the Praia da Luz holiday resort where the three-year-old vanished in May 2007.
+A mile-long peninsula jutting into the reservoir was sealed off just after midday on Monday, with several local council lorries spotted there as tents and other structures were erected.

-Behind them in another area just under a mile away Portuguese Civil Protection workers were seen setting up a large blue tent alongside police who had erected their own blue tent.
+Just under a mile away, Portuguese civil protection workers and police were seen setting up large blue tents.

 An onlooker said: “There are around two dozen Policia Judiciaria officers who seem to be supervising things at this stage.”